MiguelCosta94/QNN-Adversarial-Robustness/QNN-Attacks/README.md

 | see_results_tranferability_cifar.sh | Evaluates how adversarial examples crafted on floating-point ANNs transfer to QNNs (accuracy and distortion) |

-## Requirements
-- Python 3.9.18
-- TensorFlow 2.13.0
-- Remaining requirements are listed in requirements.txt

 ## Help and Support
 ### Communication
 - E-mail: miguel.costa@dei.uminho.pt